 - French portions are smaller.
 Have a little of everything you want but the key here is a LITTLE.
 There are no doggie bags in restaurants so portions tend to be manageable when you’re out.
 After a French meal, you’ll feel satiated but not uncomfortably stuffed.

 - The French take their time and eat at the table.
 A Sunday lunch in France isn’t rushed — it’s enjoyed.
 You’ll leisurely sip your wine while each course is served and enjoy good conversation and laughs, while savoring each bite.
 Well, it does depend on your family, but again, generally speaking, the French enjoy mealtime and don’t rush through it.
 The more relaxed pace helps you focus on the food in front of you, and instead of inhaling everything in five minutes, your body will have time to process when it’s full.
 Overeating avoided!
+Unless you do tend to overeat… in that case, you may indeed get fat in France.

 - They eat dessert!
 Often!
 It’s rare to go out to eat and NOT get dessert.
 A dessert is included in the prix fixe menu and at least in my family, dessert is just as obligatory as the cheese course.
 By not denying yourself that chocolate cake, your taste buds are satisfied and are less likely to binge on something else later.
 Granted, you don’t get a HUGE slice of cake, but it’s enough to feel satisfied and not wreck your diet.